lonerapier/lonerapier.github.io/docs/cli/plugin.md

 ### resolve

-Install plugins that are listed in your `quartz.config.yaml` but missing from the lockfile.
-This is the inverse of `prune` — it ensures your installed plugins match your configuration.
+Synchronize your installed plugins with your `quartz.config.yaml`.
+This installs plugins that are in your config but missing from the lockfile, and removes plugins that are in the lockfile but no longer referenced in your config.

 ```shell
 npx quartz plugin resolve